ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Initiate: The primary action that an application can take to create a Connection to a Remote Endpoint, and prepare any required local or remote state to enable the transmission of Messages.
 For some protocols, this will initiate a client-to-server style handshake; for other protocols, this will just establish local state (e.g., with connectionless protocols such as UDP).
 The process of identifying options for connecting, such as resolution of the Remote Endpoint, occurs in response to the Initiate call.

 * Listen: Enables a listener to accept incoming Connections.
 The Listener will then create Connection objects as incoming connections are accepted ({{events}}).
 Listeners by default register with multiple paths, protocols, and Local Endpoints, unless constrained by Selection Properties and/or the specified Local Endpoint(s).
-Connections can be accepted on any of the available paths or endpoints.
+Connections can be accepted on any of the available paths or Endpoints.

 * Rendezvous: The action of establishing a peer-to-peer connection with a Remote Endpoint.
 It simultaneously attempts to initiate a connection to